luisdiko14-lab/WebOSSimulator-in-windows/replit.md

 1. Click "Next" through the setup wizard
 2. Select your region and keyboard layout
+3. Connect to a WiFi network (password required for secured networks)
+4. Select a drive for Windows installation (SSD, HDD, or USB)
+5. Choose between Microsoft Account or Local Account
+   - For Microsoft Account: Enter email and password
-3. Create a user account with username and password
+   - For Local Account: Enter username and password
+6. Configure privacy settings (Location, Diagnostics, Tailored experiences)
-4. Wait for installation to complete
+7. Wait for installation to complete
-5. Click the lock screen to proceed to login
+8. Click the lock screen to proceed to login
-6. Enter your password to access the desktop
+9. Enter your password to access the desktop
-7. Explore apps, settings, and system functions
+10. Explore apps, settings, and system functions

+### Navigating Settings

+The Settings app includes 7 sections, each fully functional:
+- Click on any section in the sidebar to view its settings
+- Toggle switches work for privacy and system options
+- Sliders adjust brightness and volume levels
+- Account section shows your username and account type

 ## Performance Monitoring